Hamiltonian Monte Carlo with Asymmetrical Momentum Distributions: Introduction

-This motivates the wide use of MCMC in applications such as statistical inference ~\citep{robert04}, inverse problems ~\citep{stuart10}, artificial intelligence ~\citep{andrieu03} and molecular dynamics ~\citep{lilievre10}.
-The early success of the MCMC approach can be attributed to simple, elegant and provably convergent algorithms such as the Metropolis-Hastings method \citep{hastings70}, in which a user chosen auxiliary distribution and an acceptance/rejection mechanism helps pick and accept candidate samples as being from $\distribution(q)$.
+This motivates the wide use of MCMC in applications such as statistical inference~\citep{robert04}, inverse problems~\citep{stuart10}, artificial intelligence~\citep{andrieu03}, molecular dynamics~\citep{lilievre10} and global optimization.
+The early success of the MCMC approach can be attributed to simple, elegant and provably convergent algorithms such as the Metropolis-Hastings method~\citep{hastings70}, in which a user chosen auxiliary distribution and an acceptance/rejection mechanism helps pick and accept candidate samples as being from $\distribution(q)$.
 But MCMC algorithms suffer from slow convergence in high dimensional statistical computing in fields like molecular dynamics and artificial intelligence.

 Sample generation in the standard HMC (Algorithm~\ref{algo:hmc}) is driven by a dynamical system.
-Write the energy of the target distribution as $U(q) = -\log \distribution(q)$.
-The user chooses an auxiliary set of {\em momentum} variables in space $\bbP$, which is also ${\mathbb R}^m$.
+Write the energy of the target distribution as $U(q) = -\log \distribution(q) = -\log {\hat\distribution(q)} + \log C$; we assume that an oracle can efficiently calculate the gradient of $U(q)$.
+In each iteration, the HMC Algorithm spreads (or lifts) the current iterate $q\rightarrow (q,p)$, where $p$ is an auxiliary set of {\em momentum} variables in space $\bbP$, which is also ${\mathbb R}^m$.
 The momentum $p$ is sampled from a probability measure with density function $\bbg(p) = e^{-V(p)}$, referred to as the \emph{momentum} or \emph{auxiliary} distribution with $V(p)$ its {\em kinetic} energy.
-In each iteration, the HMC Algorithm~\ref{algo:hmc} spreads (or lifts) the current iterate $q\rightarrow (q,p)$, where $p$ is sampled independently from $\bbg(p)$.
-Hamiltonian dynamics with energy $H(q, p)=U(q)+V(p)$ are used to define the (deterministic) transformation ${\mathcal{R}}:(q,p)\mapsto (Q(T),P(T))$ with a pre-selected time $T$.
-It preserves $H(q, p)$, the total energy or Hamiltonian of the system.
-The $P$ variables are then dropped by projecting $(Q(T),P(T))\mapsto Q(T)$ to obtain next iterate.
-The terminology of $q$ and $p$ being the position and momentum variables, and $H(q, p)$ corresponding to the energy arose in physics applications, where HMC first saw wide-spread use \citep{DuaneEtAl87}.
+A (deterministic) transformation ${\cR}:(q,p)\mapsto (Q(T),P(T))$ is then applied using the following system of differential equations for a pre-selected time~$T>0$: